Sitecore/jss/samples/embedded-wizard-sample-react/README.md

 **Second**, if you have not already, install the JSS CLI: `npm install -g @sitecore-jss/sitecore-jss-cli` or `yarn global add @sitecore-jss/sitecore-jss-cli`.
 Then choose how to run the application:

-## Disconnected Sitecore-less Development

-Use `jss start` to run a local development server.
-Sitecore is not required to be installed, and content data is pulled from static local sources.

-Disconnected development is appropriate when no Sitecore instance is available, or when frontend developers do not wish to run a local copy of Sitecore.

 ## Deploying to Sitecore

 * Install the JSS server components on your local Sitecore installation according to the JSS documentation